This post may contain affiliate links. Read our disclosure policy here.

 Paint Your Garden Tool Handles

-If you use compost, it’s important to know how and when to use it so it’s effective in your garden.
-It’s best to spread compost over the top of your tilled garden for about 2-3 weeks before planting.
-This will give the compost time to stabilize and integrate into the soil.
+If you use compost or manure in your garden, it’s important to know how and when to use it so it’s effective in your garden.
+It’s best to spread compost over the top of your tilled garden for about 2-3 weeks before planting in the early spring.
+This will give the compost time to stabilize and integrate and give you the best soil.

 Start Your Seeds Indoors